laurkgol/Sassquatch/README.md

 -Assign variables to things like colors and fonts so if your branding changes you can change everything automatically

-Mixins: reusable sets of properties, these can also contain nested rules (like functions) & = this
+Mixins: reusable sets of properties, these can also contain nested rules (like functions)
--calculations for width and color values

 # Installation Instructions

-npm install --save node-sass
+$ npm install --save node-sass

-npm run watch-css
+$npm run watch-css